 e.
 Level of Care Instrument(s).
-Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):
+Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of evaluation process, describe the differences:

+care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):